kapawlak/temp_lab_host/Courses/345/3L/lab3.md

 :::Exercise (|4 Points)
 Include all of the data tables you made here.
-Make sure each table is easily identifiable and labelled.
+Make sure each table is easily identifiable and labeled.
 :::

 :::Exercise (|8 Points)